 Published works on Northwest railroads are available in the Oregon Collection.
-Photographs of Northwest railroads are held in many collections in Rare Photographs including Lee Moorhouse, Angelus Studio, Bryce Disque, and Randall Mills.
+Photographs of Northwest railroads are held in many collections at Special Collections and University Archives, including Lee Moorhouse, Angelus Studio, Brice Disque, and Randall Mills.

 West Coast Lumbermen's Association, complainant, vs. Abilene & Southern Railway Company.
 Interstate Commission docket no. 13211, 1923.

 The complaint was against railroad rates charged for lumber shipments from Eastern Oregon.
 The files include correspondence, exhibits, testimony, briefs, and the decision.
 These are the files of A.S.
 Titus, tragic manager of the California White and Sugar Pine Manufacturers' Association.

 Crosby was a newspaperman, 1929-1942; pamphlet writer and editor, 1942-1959; author of children's books, 1959-1980.
 The collection includes articles collected by Crosby on railroads, and a subject file on railroads.

 Pierce was a U.S. Congressman for Oregon's Second District from 1933-1943.
 Previously he served as Governor of Oregon from 1923-1927.
 Although Pierce was an active member of the Democratic Party, he was essentially a Populist by inclination.
 He was an enthusiastic supporter of Franklin Roosevelt and the New Deal federal relief and regulatory programs, and an ardent proponent of public-owned and operated power facilities.

 Transportation is one of the many subjects covered by the Pierce papers.
 Material on railroads is found in the subject/correspondence files, subject/issues files, and the clippings files.
 Most of this concerns long-short haul, 70-car limit, and labor.